Losing Love: The Life Experience We All Must Learn To Master

 Continuing to love them and being gentle, empathetic, and compassionate with yourself and with them through the separation process is the best way for them to see the very best in you.

-The person you hold this intense love for has decided that they need to move forward in their life without you in it, perhaps for some time, or perhaps for good, they’ve decided that it’s the right thing for them to do.
+If the love of your life has decided that they need to move forward in their life without you in it, for a short time, a very long time, or perhaps for good, they’ve decided that it’s the right thing for them to do.

 The best thing you can do is to respect their decision.
 What you are grieving is the loss of their presence, their romantic love, the physical connection, not the actual loss of love.

 Understanding Real Love

-What you’re grieving is the texts, phone calls, hugs, kisses, etc. It’s emotionally debilitating, and it’s what you’re trying to maintain a hold of in your life.
+What you’re grieving is the texts, phone calls, hugs, kisses, etc. It’s emotionally debilitating, and it’s what you’re trying to maintain a hold on in your life.

 Think about that for just a minute.

-When you begin to understand this, you begin to allow the power of the genuine love that you still hold in your heart to start to allow the healing process.
+When you begin to understand this, you begin to allow the power of the genuine love that you still hold in your heart to start to allow the healing process to begin.

 It can break the best of us.